Palliative care - what the final days are likeEnd of life - final days; Hospice - final days

 - Lose control of urine and stool

-- Hear or see something and think it is something else, misunderstand
+- Hear or see something and think it is something else, or experience misunderstandings

 - Talk to people who are not in the room

-- Talk about going to a trip or leaving
+- Talk about going on a trip or leaving

 - Talk less

 - Have cool hands, arms, feet, or legs